akruszewski/gibl/manuscript/chapter3.md

 ## 3.1. `wallet.rkt`

+In this section we will implement wallets.
+Wallets will be used by transactions later for determining the source and the destination of sending/receiving money (assets).

 We will start with the most basic data structure - a wallet.
 As we discussed earlier, it is a structure that contains a public and a private key.
 It will have the form of:

 ```racket